solhint-community/solhint-community/docs/rules/best-practises/custom-errors.md

 ### Notes
 - This rule is automatically disabled for files whose pragma directive disallows versions where custom errors are available
+- Limitation: The rule accepts any function call as a custom error.
+It does not verify if the function is a valid custom error constructor.
+- Complex expressions are disallowed as the second argument to `require` to maintain clarity and ensure that a straightforward custom error is used.
+This avoids potential issues where the expression could resolve to a string or other unintended types.

 ## Examples
 ### 👍 Examples of **correct** code for this rule